hyperledger-archives/composer/packages/composer-website/jekylldocs/tutorials/deploy-to-fabric-multi-org.md

     crypto-config/peerOrganizations/org1.example.com/users/Admin@org1.example.com/msp

-You can set this directory as a variable to use for copying the certificate and key:

 You must first locate the certificate file for this user.
 The certificate is the public part of the identity.
 The certificate file can be found in the `signcerts` subdirectory and is named `Admin@org1.example.com-cert.pem`.

 Next, you must locate the private key file for this user.
 The private key is used to sign transactions as this identity.
 The private key file can be found in the `keystore` subdirectory.
 The name of the private key file is a long hexadecimal string, with a suffix of `_sk`, for example: `78f2139bfcfc0edc7ada0801650ed785a11cfcdef3f9c36f3c8ca2ebfa00a59c_sk`.
 The name will change every time the configuration is generated, hence the wildcard below.

-Remember the path to both of these files - or copy them into the same directory as the connection profile file `/tmp/composer/org1/byfn-network-org1.json` that you created in step three.
+Remember the path to both of these files - or copy them into the same directory as the connection profile file `/tmp/composer/org1/byfn-network-org1.json` that you created in 'Step Three'.
 You will need these files in the next steps.

 Use the following commands to do this: